mimiyin/choreographic-interventions-s20/README.md

       * Drawing
       * Animation (Video 2.6 is optional)
       * Total Time: ~2.5 hours
+   * Continue working on your opening choreography in code by animating movement.
+Get as far as you can get.

 ## Week 1: Introduction Friday 2-5PM (Everyone)